The Seven Queens of Sindh

-These heroic women have a considerable influence on all the literature written in Pakistan (Sindhi, Urdu, Balochi, Pashto, Siraiki, Punjabi) and particularly Sindhi literature in India, Moomal and Suhni being the prominent ones.
 From the texts of these folktales, and especially Latif's poetry, the role of these very women would appear to dominate the role of men as their counterparts.
-In Umar-Marvi, if only Latif's poetry is analyzed, less space is dedicated to Umar's role, most of the story/narration refers to difficulties Marvi undergoes as a result of her abduction by the King Umar in the south-eastern part of Sindh.
+In Umar-Marvi, if only Latif's poetry is analyzed, less space is dedicated to Umar's role, most of the story/narration refers to difficulties Marvi undergoes as a result of her abduction by King Umar in the south-eastern part of Sindh.
 In Moomal-Rano, Moomal's role overwhelms everything else including Rano's character.
 Sasui-Punhoon is predominantly the story of Sasui's struggle to find her beloved husband who left her, apparently, for good.
 Only a little chunk is dedicated to Punhoon in this story.
-Noori-Jam Tamachi is predominantly the romantic tale from Noori's context.
+Noori-Jam Tamachi is predominantly a romantic tale from Noori's context.
 Tamachi is just like a source to help substantiate Noori's perspective.
-Suhni-Mehar is again the story of Suhni's anxiety and trouble she takes to meet Mehar.
-Mehar is not more than a figment of image.
+Suhni-Mehar is again the story of Suhni's anxiety and the trouble she takes to meet Mehar.
+Mehar is not more than a figment of an image.
 In Lilan-Chanesar, again the supposed protagonist is Lilan.
-However, in Sorath-Rai Diyach, Sorath, unlike the characters in the aforementioned tales, dominates the story in the spirit, not the material (space given to her in the text).
+However, in Sorath-Rai Diyach, Sorath, unlike the characters in the aforementioned tales, dominates the story in the spirit, not the material.